kaarthis/Projects/prd/security/custom-credential-provider.md

 Some general points that should be noted:

 - A user can configure multiple custom credential providers per node pool, with 3 being the upper limit.
-If they choose to configure multiple credential providers, they will need to make sure that they pass the different binaries and configs to AKS (see more details in the CLI section)
+If they choose to configure multiple credential providers, they will need to make sure that they pass the different binaries and configs to AKS, one binary/config per credential provider they would like (see more details in the CLI section)
 - There is no upper limit on the domains one can include in each credential provider's `matchImages`.
 - For all domains within each credential provider's `matchImages`, any image pulls in one's pod YAML that corresponds to the specified domain will be routed to utilize that credential provider.